gravit22/ithkuil_learning/index.md

 ## Learning grammar with special app
 A dedicated app for practicing the grammar of the language was created.
 Since Ithkuil has much more grammatical units than any other language it is useful to practice it separately.

 In this app, you can choose what slot to practice as well as morphemes to include in training.
 Currently, there are 2 seconds(will be adjustable manually) for the right answer, if it is in time then the probability of the current combination of morphemes will be shown less likely, and the opposite is true if the answer was given not in time.
 If probabilities of all combinations included in training will be less the certain threshold you will complete the training.

 Many more features are planned to be included.
 Plans for features:
 - [x] separate grammar practice of different slots.
 - [ ] adding optional slots.
 - [ ] practice of pronunciation(writing correct IPA symbols corresponding
   to spelled grammar)
 - [ ] practicing of scope(translating Ithkuil to English and vise-versa
   in drag and drop format)
 - [ ] practice of cases(where you give cases to English words without
   translating them)
 - [ ] adding native script when it is ready

- # testing

 ## Memorising roots, affixes and grammar

 ### Find relations
  For simple memorization of roots and affixes, I recommend using mnemonics, which mean actually using any kind of visual rational wiring of two or more objects, concepts, etc.